Eric Ebersole: Endorsements

 Ebersole endorsed former Secretary of State Hillary Clinton for president on November 17, 2015.
 Ebersole endorsed Ben Jealous for Governor of Maryland on August 8, 2018.

 Immigration

 In July 2019, Ebersole attended and spoke at a rally outside the office of U.S. Representative Elijah Cummings to urge Cummings to protest against the immigration policy of Donald Trump.

 Social issues

 Ebersole introduced legislation in the 2021 legislative session that would require school systems to allow students to participate in peaceful demonstrations.
 The bill passed the House of Delegates by a vote of 97-39.

+Personal life

+Ebersole is married and has three children.
+He attends religious services at the Catonsville Presbyterian Church, where he was previously a deacon, youth leader, and Light Street soup kitchen food server.